 A fibroadenoma consists of fibrous and glandular connective tissue that has grown more rapidly than usual.
 Also, the growth pattern may be unusual, resulting in a breast lump.
-A fibroadenoma can range in size from under 1 cm all the way up to several centimeters in diameter.
+A fibroadenoma can range in size from under 1 cm all the way up to several centimetres in diameter.
 A fibroadenoma can occur singularly, in groups or as a complex.

-Fibroadenomas alone do NOT increase the risk of breast cancer
+Fibroadenoma alone does NOT increase the risk of breast cancer

 However, on many older websites, including ours, specialists suggest that a fibroadenoma may be associated with an increase in the likelihood of developing breast cancer.

 Causes of fibroadenoma

 The cause of a fibroadenoma is unknown, but there is a link with abundant estrogen, as they are common in young women.
 Medics believe that fibroadenoma formation may be related to the hormone-receptor mechanisms.

 Treatments for breast fibroadenoma

 Most fibroadenomas are simply left alone.
 However, some women prefer to have surgical removal of the lump as they do have a tendency to grow during pregnancy or hormonal fluctuations.
 An alternative to surgery is laser ablation whereby a laser beam is directed to the fibroadenoma and destroys it.
 This method has the advantage of leaving minimal scarring.

 On a different note, every woman should give themselves a breast self-examination or attend screening regularly.
 Furthermore, surgeons perform most biopsies and procedures under local anesthetic so they should not be painful at all.

 Here are a few Q&A’s…